| National

 lush

 greenery inside.
+The Town

 has already spent months working with local business, organizations